Graduate Institute Alum Brings St. John’s-Style Pedagogy to South Korea’s Incheon National University

 Lee became deeply concerned about youth education in South Korea after returning to his home country following more than a decade in the United States.
 He had attended high school and college in South Korea but knew he wanted to study abroad and across disciplines while pursuing an advanced degree.
 With these priorities in mind, he learned about the St. John’s Graduate Institute and decided to apply, matriculating on the Annapolis campus in 1999.

-After receiving his master’s from St. John’s, Lee was accepted to a PhD program in 19th-century American literature at Ohio State University, where he met his wife, another South Korean PhD student.
-She studied 19th-century British literature— “We were stuck in the 19th century together,” Lee jokes.
-They made the journey back to South Korea in 2012; today, the couple shares two children, one of whom is college-bound.
+After receiving his master’s from St. John’s, Lee was accepted to a PhD program in 19th-century American literature at the Ohio State University, where he met his wife, Kyoung-Min Han, another South Korean PhD student.
+She studied 19th-century British literature—“We were stuck in the 19th century together,” Lee jokes.
+But they have been working together to find better ways to promote discussion-based classes with a focus on reading and writing in the age of generative artificial intelligence since they made the journey back to South Korea in 2012; today, the couple shares two children, one of whom is college-bound.

 Lee, who had taught English literature in the States, noticed upon joining INU that subject-matter textbooks had long been his students’ only assigned reading.
 As a result, he found it difficult to teach beyond their scope.
 Meanwhile, mobile phones and social media platforms have increasingly siphoned their focus and desire to read.